 4. Focus on the Fabric

 Brooklyn-based bridal designer Samantha Sleeper also believes in the power of juxtaposition between the bride and her maids, citing differing fabrics as one manner of refocusing attention on the bride.
 “Establish a contrast in texture,” the style specialist suggests.
-“If the bride’s gown is embellished, all lace, or in a print, than the maids' gowns should all be in a solid white fabric, like a silk crepe de-chine, tulle, or even a satin-faced cotton.
-The contrast will offer a beautiful visual distinction between bride and her support system, while also translating gorgeously in photos.”
+“If the bride’s gown is embellished, all lace, or in a print, then the maids' gowns should all be in a solid white fabric, like a silk crepe-de-chine, tulle, or even satin-faced cotton.
+The contrast will offer a beautiful visual distinction between a bride and her support system, while also translating gorgeously in photos.”

 5. Look for a Strikingly Different Silhouette and Neckline

 Every detail of a bridal gown, from its structure and contours to its neckline, distinguishes it from every other frock on the market.
 Sleeper encourages every bride to consider all of these differentiating details when selecting her gown and those of her bridesmaids.
 “Think about how different you feel in a deep V-neck black T-shirt than when wearing a crewneck, even in the same fabric and color,” Sleeper suggests.
 “It will completely alter the overall look of your ensemble.
 The same rule applies when dressing a party,” Sleeper says.
 “Use the bride’s gown as a centerpiece.
 If her sleeves are long, opt for a thin strap or strapless for the maids; if her gown has a structured, minimal approach, perhaps consider a cowlneck drape for the supporting cast.
 Contrasts in shape and gesture can be highly complementary when working with whites.”